 - Precise and Specific Title.
 Title by result rather than title by scope is preferred.
 The most important discovery in the conclusions/results shall be drafted as the title of the paper so readers will know immediately whether the content is what they need.

 - Strong email addresses.
-Works of researchers usinggmail address containing the full name or the webmail of their institutions are preferred over those that are not.
-Thus, it can help if the researcher submits the work using the webmail of his/her university or agency (i.e. firstname.lastname@example.org) or a gmail account bearing his/her full name (i.e. email@example.com.)
-Aliases in email address is discouraged because scientists are transparent in their advocacy.
+Works of researchers using Gmail address containing the full name or the webmail of their institutions are preferred over those that are not.
+Thus, it can help if the researcher submits the work using the webmail of his/her university or agency (i.e. firstname.lastname@example.org) or a Gmail account bearing his/her full name (i.e. email@example.com.)
+Aliases in the email address are discouraged because scientists are transparent in their advocacy.

 - ORCID membership.
-Researchers are encouraged to have ORCID membership for them to be affiliated with those who have deposited their research publication in one global database called orcid.org and track their publication online.
+Researchers with ORCID membership who deposit their research publication in one global database called orcid.org so they can track their publication online is encouraged.

-- Provide critique on the methodology and theoretical limitations.
-Critique should be addressed as the last paragraph in the results and discussion part where the writer cautions the readers regarding limitations of methodology and theoretical underpinnings for proper guidance in the interpretation and appreciation of the findings presented.
+- Provide a critique on the methodology and theoretical limitations.
+This should be addressed as the last paragraph in the results and discussion part where the writer cautions the readers regarding limitations of the methodology and theoretical underpinnings for proper guidance in the interpretation and appreciation of the findings presented.

 - Application of Ethics Protocol in Research.
-Studies involving humans and animals shall be cleared by an institutional Ethics Review Board and that a paragraph description be included in the methodology.
-A copy of the ethics board clearance shall be attached to the submitted paper as proof of compliance to the ethics protocol.
+Studies involving humans and animals shall be cleared by an institutional ethics review board and that a paragraph description is included in the methodology.
+A copy of the ethics board clearance shall be attached to the submitted paper as proof of compliance with the ethics protocol.

-- RMRJ publication is doing this to guarantee that it does not become a publisher of pseudo sciences and poor quality researches that fail to meet internationally accepted standards.
+- RMRJ publication is doing this to guarantee that it does not become a publisher of pseudosciences and poor quality researches that fails to meet internationally accepted standards.

 - Tables without theoretical support.
-The data in the table must be supported by authors’statements to give it a scientific value.
+The data in the table must be supported by the authors’ statements to give it a scientific value.
 Without these authors, the paper is only an opinion essay.

 Policy on Retraction